MahmudulHassan5809/Twitter-Web-Scraping-Using-Puppeteer/README.md

 //await twitter.postTweet('Hello World.This Is Just A Test Message For puppeteer For Web Scraping Using Nodejs');
 ```

-    3 You Can Get Other User Information just write the user name in index.js.It will save user data in user.json file
+    3 You Can Get Other User Information just write the user name in index.js.
+    It will save user data in user.json file
     	let details = await twitter.getUser('sah75official');

     4 You can get perticuler user's tweets you can also define number of tweets you want.